- Senior Shindig

 Graduates will receive rehearsal instuctions for the next day's ceremony on Thursday, May 10 at 5:30pm in the Student Events Center on campus.
 Following these instructions, graduates can celebrate at one of the longest traditions on the IU East campus- The Senior Shindig .
 Graduates and one guest may attend for free.
 Other friends and family may also join the party, music, food and prizes for $10.00 a person.
 Graduates will receive more details in the mail.

 Toast the 71 Day Countdown to Commencement with a commemorative champagne glass!
-Join the Chancellor on March 1 in the Student Events Center from 5:30-7:30pm.
-Celebrate with your classmates as you head into the homestretch to commencment. *Why Day 71?
+Join the Chancellor on March 1 in the lobby of Whitewate Hall from 5:30-7:30pm.
+Celebrate with your classmates as you head into the homestretch to commencement. *Why Day 71?
 IU East was founded in 1971!

 The Commencement Ceremony begins PROMPTLY at 6:00 pm on Friday, May 11 at the Tiernan Center.
 The ceremony lasts about 90 minutes and includes conferral of all degrees, a student speaker, and induction into the Alumni Association.
 The names of individual graduates are read as they cross the stage and are congratulated by school deans and the Chancellor.